airbytehq/airbyte/docs/architecture/airbyte-specification.md

 * Messages not wrapped in the `AirbyteMessage` will be ignored.
 * Each message must be on its own line.
 Multiple messages _cannot_ be sent on the same line.
 * Each message must but serialize to a JSON object that is exactly 1 line.
 The JSON objects cannot be serialized across multiple lines.

+### AirbyteRecordMessage

+The `AirbyteRecordMessage` contains 4 fields:
+* `stream` - This field contains the name of the stream with which the record is associated.
+If the record is from the "users" table, then the value for `stream` will be "users".
+* `emitted_at` - The time at which the record was emitted from the source.
+The source is responsible for setting this field.
+* `data` - The actual data associated with the record.
+* `metadata` - String-to-string map of metadata.
+There are a handful of wellknown metadata fields, which we describe below.
+Any step in a replication can mutate this map.
+A destination should write each metadata field as its own column with `_ab_` prepended to the key name. e.g. if `replication_batch_id` is in the metadata object, in the destination we would expect to see a column `ab_rebplication_batch_id`.
+All metadata fields are assumed to be optional.

+Well Known Metadata Fields:
+* `replication_batch_id` - this field denotes a batch identifier for records.
+In the Airbyte implementation of replication, the Airbyte Worker sets this field.
+This field is helpful for retaining the data lineage for any piece of data.
+* `cdc_deleted_at` - Timestamp when the record was deleted. `null` or unset if it has not been deleted.
+Only present for streams syncing data using CDC.
+This field, if set, should be set in the source. (epoch in milliseconds)
+* `cdc_updated_at` - Timestamp when the record was updated.
+Only present for streams syncing data using CDC.
+This field, if set, should be set in the source. (epoch in milliseconds)
+* `cdc_lsn` - Identifies the transaction that produced the contained record.
+Only present for streams syncing data using CDC.
+This field, if set, should be set in the source.

 ## Recognition